sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 int32 skip
 ```

-Number of Identity Providers to skip.
+Number of identity providers to skip.

 ```csharp
 [FromQuery]